 I struggled for a while to make sense of this new thing to myself.
 How can I talk about self improvement when I run a design business?
 Shouldn’t I be podcasting and blogging about design?
 It took a while for me to work out that I don’t need to be The Designer all of the time.
 My personality and life is not dictated by being a designer 24/7.

-I didn’t need to always present myself just as a designer.
+I didn’t need to always present myself as just as a designer.
 I’m interested in lots of other stuff too and I just happened to start making videos, podcasts and articles about one of those other hobbies.

 There’s lots of crossover in design and self improvement and sometimes I explore it.
 The important thing I worked out though was that I don’t need to imprison myself by making a nice clean “personal brand”.
 I can talk about whatever I want and that’s just OK.